OpenBioMaps/documentation/official_docs/en/faq.rst

 How can I sign up for an OpenBioMaps project?
 ---------------------------------------------
-Invitation is required to registration.
+Registration requires an invitation.
 Any registered member can invite new users.
+In addition, by default, an invitation request form is available from the login interface, which can be filled in by new hosts to request an invitation to join a project.
+In addition, there is an OpenID module that allows registration and login with a Google Account.

 For more information on registration and invitations, please contact the creators or administrators of the database you wish to join.